section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 In the `schemas`, we have defined the `id`, `Todo`, `TodoInput`, and `Error`.
 For each schema definition, we are describing its respective data using keys such as `type`, `description`, `example`, and `properties`.

 To test this:
 - Ensure that the development server is running.
 - In your browser, refresh the documentation page.
 - In case of errors, revisit the steps.

-Else, the following section should be added to the documentation page:
+The following section should be added to the documentation page:

 ![schemas_screenshot](/engineering-education/documenting-node-js-rest-api-using-swagger/schemas-screenshot.png)